 1. What’s the first step to consider for tackling new lease accounting compliance?

-A: Make a plan to consolidate all organizational lease data into one department and one system.
+Make a plan to consolidate all organizational lease data into one department and one system.
 The accounting group is the logical departmental choice due to the technical nature of lease reporting requirements.
 And while other departments may retain responsibility for engaging new leases, the ideal technology solution will manage input from multiple sources and provide administrative insight to key organizational stakeholders.

 CoStar Real Estate Manager’s platform provides out-of-the-box functionality for both real estate and accounting team members and enables organizations to approach lease accounting compliance with functionality like classification tests, journal entry generation and lease data assessments.

 2. What’s the biggest obstacle to overcome for the new lease accounting guidance?